Diocese of Savannah: 1870 to 1950

 Pius IX erected the new Diocese of St. Augustine in 1870 and appointed Vérot as its first bishop.
 He named Bishop Ignatius Persico from the Roman Curia as Vérot's replacement in Savannah.

 Poor health forced Persico to resign this post in 1873.
-Pius IX then named Reverend William Gross of the Redemptorist Order in 1873 to become the new bishop of Savannah.
-During his tenure in Savannah, Gross laid the cornerstone of the Cathedral of Our Lady of Perpetual Help in November 1873 and dedicated it in April 1876.
-In addition to erecting several churches, schools, orphanages, and hospitals, he opened a men's college at Macon, Georgia, introduced the Jesuits and Benedictines to the diocese, and established a diocesan newspaper, The Southern Cross, in 1875.
-In 1885, Pope Leo XIII appointed Gross as archbishop of the Archdiocese of Oregon City.
+William Gross, a member of the Redemptorist Order, was made the new bishop in 1873.
+During his tenure, Gross laid the cornerstone of the Cathedral of Our Lady of Perpetual Help in November 1873 and dedicated it in April 1876.
+In addition to erecting several churches, schools, orphanages, and hospitals, he also introduced the Jesuits and Benedictines to the diocese.
+Gross in 1874 dedicated the new Pio Nono College in Macon.
+The Sisters of Mercy in 1873 bought an existing hospital in Savannah, renaming it St. Joseph's Hospital.
+It is today St. Joseph's/Candler.

+In 1885, Gross transferred to become the archbishop of the Archdiocese of Oregon City.
 Bishop Thomas Becker from the Diocese of Wilmington was appointed bishop of Savannah by Leo XIII in 1886.
 During his tenure, Becker added an episcopal residence to the Cathedral of St. John the Baptist, which he completed with the building of its spires in 1896.
 After the cathedral was nearly destroyed by fire in 1898, Becker solicited funds for its rebuilding.